Atharva12456/Atharva12456/README.md

-My name is Atharva, a high school student who is aiming to become a software engineer or aerospace engineer.
-Currently attempting to become a PCAP.
-Have a good day!
+My name is Atharva Jillhewar, a sophomore in high school  who is aiming to become a software/aerospace engineer.
+Experience in a multitude of languages.
+My Linkedin: https://www.linkedin.com/in/atharva-jillhewar-9a198a315/ .Have a good day!